Arranged marriage first meeting

 15. What is the greatest accomplishment of your life?

 Some of us will come up with trivial responses but there is always a possibility that you may uncover something profound.
-There could be new dimensions to your future partner’s life that was never shared through the marriage biodata.
+There could be new dimensions to your future partner’s life that were never shared through the marriage biodata.

 16. What do you value most in a friendship?